go-getopt/go-getopt/Readme-EN.md

 I think go getopt is suitable if you meet one or more of the following conditions:

 - you are searching for a go library to parse cmd args
-- you only want to get parsed strings, and you could do further conversions by yourself
+- you only want to get parsed strings, and you can do further conversions by yourself
-- you don't want too much code of type assertions and type conversions, and you don't need functions like `GetInt` or `MustGetInt`
+- you don't want too much code of type assertions and type conversions, and you don't need the library to provide functions like `GetInt` or `MustGetInt`
 - you get used to write shell script, and want to find a similar substitution in go
 - you don't like the style of `flag` or `pflag`
 - you don't want to use heavy and complex `cobra`